Forest Legacy Project

 Effects of Forest Fragmentation

-Dividing our remaining large and contiguous forests into smaller pieces is an issue of increasing importance as communities continue to put more pressure on our existing land base.
-In the context of wildlife habitat, the U.S. Forest Service defines forest fragmentation as "the splitting or isolating of patches of similar habitat..."
+Dividing large and contiguous forests into smaller pieces is an issue of increasing importance as communities and development put more pressure on our existing land base.
+The USDA Forest Service defines forest fragmentation as "the splitting or isolating of patches of similar habitat..."

 The effects of forest fragmentation are far reaching.

-- Following fragmentation, habitat for forest species that favor forest interiors (such as certain songbirds like orioles, tanagers, and wood thrushes) is lost and there is greater vulnerability to predators and nest robbers.
+• Following fragmentation, habitat for forest species that favor forest interiors (such as orioles, tanagers, and wood thrushes) is lost and there is greater vulnerability to predators and nest robbers.

-- Species that cannot easily disperse, including reptiles and amphibians, are more likely to be harmed by forest fragmentation.
+• Species that cannot easily disperse, including reptiles and amphibians, are more likely than other species to be harmed by forest fragmentation.

-- With smaller forests, there is an increase in the frequency of conflicts between people and wildlife.
+• With smaller forests, the frequency of conflicts between people and wildlife increases.

-- By losing forests, we are losing the ability to clean the air and buffer our environment from pollution.
+• By losing forests, we are losing the ability to clean the air and water and buffer our environment from pollution.